-TRACEABILITY
+METROLOGICAL TRACEABILITY

-Traceability of measurement results to a given reference must be established through an unbroken chain of comparisons, each having stated uncertainties [3].
-Comparisons are based on appropriate physical or chemical measurements.
-These may include calibration steps or validation measurements using various spectroscopic or classical methods of analysis.
+Metrological traceability of measurement results to a given reference must be established through an unbroken chain of calibrations and/or comparisons, each having stated uncertainties [3], using measurement standards that are appropriate for the physical or chemical property being measured.
+Comparisons may include validation measurements using various spectroscopic, chromatographic, or classical methods of analysis.
 Gravimetric or volumetric dilution is also a method of comparison, where the mass or volume of a solution before and after dilution is measured.

-This SRM can be used to establish traceability of the results of manganese measurements to NIST measurement results and standards.
-One approach is to calibrate analytical instruments or procedures for the determination of manganese using standards whose values are traceable to the certified value of manganese in this SRM.
-The uncertainties assigned to the traceable values of such standards must include the uncertainty of the certified value, appropriately combined with the uncertainties of all comparison measurements.
+This SRM can be used to establish traceability of the results of phosphate measurements to NIST measurement results and standards.
+One approach is to calibrate analytical instruments or procedures for the determination of phosphate using standards whose values are traceable to the certified value of phosphate in this SRM.
+When the traceable values of such standards are assigned using this SRM for calibration, the uncertainties assigned to those values must include the uncertainty of the certified value of this SRM, appropriately combined with the uncertainties of all calibration measurements.

-INSTRUCTIONS FOR USE
+INSTRUCTIONS FOR HANDLING, STORAGE, AND USE

-CAUTION: This SRM is an acid solution contained in tip-sealed borosilicate glass ampoules with pre-scored stems.
-Therefore, all appropriate safety precautions, including use of gloves during handling, should be taken.
-Unopened ampoules should be stored under normal laboratory conditions in an upright position inside the original container supplied by NIST.
+CAUTION: This SRM is a solution contained in tip-sealed borosilicate glass ampoules with pre-scored stems.
+All appropriate safety precautions, including use of gloves during handling, should be taken.
+Unopened ampoules should be stored upright under normal laboratory conditions inside the original container supplied by NIST.

-Opening an Ampoule: When an ampoule is to be opened, that area of the stem where the pre-scored band is located (~5 mm below the encircling metallic band) should be carefully wiped with a clean, damp cloth and the body of the ampoule wrapped in absorbent material.
-Then holding the ampoule steady and with thumb and forefinger grasping the stem at the metallic band, minimal thumb pressure should be applied to the stem to snap it.
+Opening an Ampoule: When preparing to open an ampoule, the area of the stem where the pre-scored band is located (≈ 5 mm below the encircling metallic band) should be carefully wiped with a clean, damp cloth and the body of the ampoule wrapped in absorbent material.
+Then, holding the ampoule steady and with thumb and forefinger grasping the stem at the metallic band, minimal thumb pressure should be applied to the stem to snap it.
 Correctly done, the stem should break easily where pre-scored.
 Use of a metal file to break the stem is NOT recommended.